OleLB/Evaluating-and-Fine-Tuning-Small-Language-Models-for-Cybersecurity-Tasks/data_collection/readme.md

 CVEs with: vulnStatus = "Rejected" are ignored by this system.
-NVD does not provide exploitation instructions or detailed descriptions.
-Might want to add a separate source that supplies this.

-==Data should already be collected and stored in db/cve_database.db, so there is no need to run anything in this folder==
+!!Data should already be collected and stored in db/cve_database.db, so there is no need to run anything in this folder!!

 # Instructions